Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Introduction

 In the monograph~\cite{dung2023analyticity}, the authors study the regularity of a large class of problems depending on Gaussian random field inputs as well as the convergence of several numerical schemes.
 Several examples of PDEs with Gaussian random coefficients are given e.g. elliptic and parabolic PDEs with lognormal diffusion.
 The regularity result implies estimates on the Hermite coefficients of the parameter-to-solution map.
 These, in turn, can be used to study the convergence of Smolyak-Hermite interpolation and quadrature among other numerical methods.

-Beyond linear problems, in~\cite{chkifa2015breaking} the authors deal with infinite-dimensional parametric problems with compact coefficient spaces, but go beyond the setting of affine parametric dependence.
+Beyond linear problems, in~\cite{chkifa2015breaking} the authors deal with infinite-dimensional parametric problems with compact coefficient spaces, but possibly non-affine parametric dependence.
 They prove the existence of a holomorphic extension of the coefficient-to-solution map without extending the problem to the complex domain (as is usually done for the random Poisson problem).
 Rather, they employ the implicit function theorem.
 In \cite{Cohen2018Stokes}, the authors use similar techniques in the setting of the stationary Navier-Stokes equation with random domain.

+\revision{ There is a large body of literature on approximate \emph{quadrature} for SPDEs.
+Classical problems in this setting include approximating moments and probabilities of events.
+Semilinear parabolic SPDEs and their numerical approximation are treated e.g. in~\cite[Chapter 10]{Lord2014Introduction}.
+As for the SLLG equation, Monte Carlo quadrature is the standard method used to approximate integrals, see e.g.~\cite{Banas2014Stochastic}.
+The Multilevel Monte Carlo method is a popular and effective way to accelerate Monte Carlo quadrature of SPDEs (as well as a number of other high-dimensional approximation methods).
+See~\cite{Giles2015Multilevel} for a comprehensive review and~\cite{Giles2012Stochastic, Belomestny2013multilevel} for applications in finance.
+Approximate quadrature of random coefficient PDEs is also a widely studied topic~\cite{Cliffe2011, Teckentrup2013, Luo2019Multilevel} even with quasi-Monte Carlo methods~\cite{Herrmann2019Multilevel, Kuo2015Multi} and stochastic collocation~\cite{teckentrup2015multilevel}.
+The convergence of Monte Carlo and multilevel Monte Carlo for weak error simulation of SPDEs is discussed in~\cite{Lang2018Monte}. }